the-virtual-brain/tvb-root/PLAN.md

 Removing a non-empty Subnetwork moves its regions into the first remaining one rather than refusing, so no region can be orphaned.
-Empty Subnetworks are allowed *on the board* (they are the drop target being prepared) and discarded when the Subnetworks step is entered.
+Empty Subnetworks are allowed *on the board* (they are the drop target being prepared) and discarded when the grouping is saved.

 ### UI structure

-Connectivity and Subnetworks are cockpit wizard steps; the grouping board is a full-width **detour**, not a step — it replaces the wizard while open (`colscheme-1`, TVB's own single-column scheme) and the stack is rebuilt on return.
+Connectivity and Subnetworks are cockpit wizard steps.
+The grouping board lives in the third column, as the configuration belonging to the Subnetworks step — see the refinement summary below.
 The wizard accumulates steps read-only, mirroring `wizzard_submit` / `previousWizzardStep` in `bursts.js`.

 ### No new frontend dependency